phmatray/Ducky/README.md

 ### Summary

-R3dux simplifies state management in Blazor applications by providing a structured and predictable way to handle state changes, inspired by the Redux pattern.
+Ducky simplifies state management in Blazor applications by providing a structured and predictable way to handle state changes, inspired by the Redux pattern.
 It promotes best practices such as immutability, single source of truth, and clear separation of concerns, making it easier to manage complex application states.